Wellness

 2. Training Load

-Training Load is what you do — the stress of each session, measured by duration × intensity, adjusted for activity type.
-Two athletes might train for the same time, but if one goes easy and the other goes hard, the Training Load separates those realities.
+Two athletes might train for the same time, but if one goes easy and the other goes hard, the Training Load captures the difference.

 In PEAK^, you log how hard the session was from both a Respiratory and Muscular point of view using the RPE scales (Rate of Perceived Exertion, from 1–10), where 1 is just harder than doing nothing and 10 is equivalent to the hardest thing you have done.